PaloAltoNetworks/Unit42-timely-threat-intel/2025-12-15-real-world-case-of-malicious-indirect-prompt-injection.md

 ## Notes:

-- We identified a real-world example of malicious indirect prompt injection.
+- We've identified a recent real-world example of malicious indirect prompt injection.
 - In this example, the actors attempted to bypass AI-based ad reviewers and promote scam products.
 - This case uses multiple evasion techniques to hide its injected LLM prompts from security checks:
   - encoding